Kidding around columbia Subscribe

 6071 St Andrews Road, Columbia

 For $5 per person, you can explore the park on a 2-mile nighttime walk as it is decorated in festive light displays along the river.
-You can register for the event.
 Children 2 and under are free.

 Totally Free Christmas Activities Worth the Drive